Preparing the Development Environment

 • Download an ISO image using a cross-platform file transfer tool.

-1. Log in to the openEuler community.
+1. Visit the openEuler community.

-2. Choose Download > Software Packages.
+2. Choose Downloads > Community Editions.

 • x86_64: ISO of the x86_64 architecture.

-5. Click aarch64.
+5. Click AArch64.

-6. Click openEuler-22.03-LTS-SP1-aarch64-dvd.iso to download the openEuler release package to the local host.
+7. Choose Offline Standard ISO and click Download to download the openEuler release package to the local host.

-8. Log in to the openEuler OS and create a directory for storing the release package and verification file, for example, ~/iso.
+9. Log in to the openEuler OS and create a directory for storing the release package and verification file, for example, ~/iso.

-$ mkdir ~/iso
+mkdir ~/iso

-9. Use a cross-platform file transfer tool (such as WinSCP) to upload the local openEuler release package and verification file to the openEuler OS.
+10. Use a cross-platform file transfer tool (such as WinSCP) to upload the local openEuler release package and verification file to the openEuler OS.

 • Run the wget command to download the ISO image.

-1. Log in to the openEuler community.
+1. Visit the openEuler community.

-2. Choose Download > Software Packages.
+2. Choose Downloads > Community Editions.

 3. Locate the target version, for example, openEuler 22.03-LTS-SP1.
 Then, click Download.
 The download list is displayed.